 The board may amend the official school calendar when the board considers the change to be in the best interests of the school district's education program.

-The board shall hold a public hearing on any proposed school calendar prior to adopting the school calendar.
+The board shall hold a public hearing on any proposed school calendar prior to adoption or amendment of the school calendar.